Describe your image

 Dr. Sandhya has expertise in couples psychotherapy and cross-cultural relationships and will be leading these sessions.
 As a former professor of Clinical Psychology, she is able to break down complex ideas into easy-to-understand and digest forms for you to bring about newer communication styles and relatedness with each other.
 It is recommended that clients engage in twelve appointments to receive an optimal dose of coaching, preparation, and collaborative work.

-At CARE Family Consultation, we provide couples counseling for the following concerns:
+We provide couples counseling for the following concerns:

 Creating an intimate and honest communication